sirprancelot/pi-video-recorder/README.md

 ```
 sudo nano /etc/vconsole.conf
 ```
-- enter this line if UK if not refer to arch linux website - https://wiki.archlinux.org/index.php/Keyboard_configuration_in_console:
+- enter this line if you're based in UK, if not refer to arch linux website - https://wiki.archlinux.org/index.php/Keyboard_configuration_in_console:
 ```
 KEYMAP=uk
 ```

 ###Switch back to pi

-- Change Pi name from Alarmpi to for e.g. pi (edit the name you see listed by deleting for i.e. Alarm part of Alarmpi)
+- Change Pi name from "Alarmpi" to for e.g. "pi" (edit the name you see listed by deleting for i.e. Alarm part of Alarmpi)
 ```
 sudo nano /etc/hostname
 ```